rivea0/blog/_posts/2022-04-05-solving-the-problem-sets-of-cs50s-introduction-to-programming-with-python-problem-set-0.md

 We will see what the next problem set will bring.

-Until then, happy coding 💜.
+Until then, happy coding. 💜